jwestberg/youtube-connector/README.md

 ## Potential improvements

 * Use checkpoints to do incremental crawling so you don't have to refetch all videos every time.
-* Improve OAuth configuration to use client id/secret + refresh tokens, rather than plain access tokens